 Preschool education in Italy is not mandatory.
 However, many parents put their children in pre-primary school so they can return to work.
 Here, early childhood education is the main objective.

 The Italian government subsidizes many preschools, offering Italian residents a cost-effective option.
-However, there may be a difference in cost depending on the region.
-For example, regions in north Italy, like Bologna, Venice, and Verona may charge more for the same service compared to regions in the south.
+However, the cost may vary depending on the region.
+For example, regions in northern Italy, like Bologna, Venice, and Verona, may charge more for the same service compared to regions in the south.
 Generally, the cost of preschool in Italy is dependent on a family’s financial situation.

 Expats in Italy may choose to place their children in private schools as English is widely spoken.
 While Italian is spoken in public pre-primary in Italy.